-Brooklyn-based, Israeli-born artist Naama Tsabar creates an aurally and visually immersive performance, featuring 21 local musicians who identify as women and/or gender nonconforming.
-Divided into three bands, individual musicians stand atop their amplifiers, each band playing a separate song.
-All songs share the same four chords, musical scale, and beats per minute.
-At one point all three bands play simultaneously and the result is a dense but harmonious musical field.
-As the songs seep into one another, the musicians form a sculptural composition that complements both the sonic arrangement and the outdoor space.
+More than 1,200 visitors thronged the Nasher Museum’s new Sculpture Garden on Saturday, Sept.
+28, to experience Composition 21 by Brooklyn-based, Israeli-born artist Naama Tsabar.
+She created an aurally and visually immersive performance featuring 21 local musicians who identify as women and/or gender nonconforming.
+Divided into three bands, the individual musicians stood atop their amplifiers, each band playing a separate song.
+All songs shared the same four chords, musical scale and beats per minute.
+At one point all three bands played simultaneously and the result was a dense but harmonious musical field.
+As the songs seeped into one another, the musicians formed a sculptural composition that complements both the sonic arrangement and the outdoor space.

 Composition 21 by Naama Tsabar is organized by Melissa Gwynn, Exhibitions and Publications Manager, and Trevor Schoonmaker, Deputy Director of Curatorial Affairs and Patsy R. and Raymond D. Nasher Curator of Contemporary Art.

 The performance is commissioned by the Nasher Museum of Art at Duke University.

 Composition 21 is supported by The Nancy A. Nasher and David J. Haemisegger Family Fund for Exhibitions and is made possible, in part, by Ellen Cassilly, Frank Konhaus and the Cassilhaus Artist-in-Residence Program.

 New Green Space Creates Outdoor Arts Showcase and Performance Venue, Connecting Nasher Museum and Rubenstein Arts Center Duke University is building the first outdoor space on campus dedicated to the arts with a $1.5 milli...